 Before you begin your application, determine the level of review for your study.
 The IRB recognizes three levels of review: exempt, expedited, and full.
 To determine the level of review for your research project, see Levels of Review, or contact the IRB office for more information.

-The Application for Initial Review is the primary document that must be completed by all investigators seeking IRB approval.
-First, download the application from the list of documents in the IRBNet Document Library.
+The Application for Initial Review is the primary document completed by investigators seeking new IRB review.
+First, log into your IRBNet account to download the application from the list of documents in the Document Library.
 The application should be completed by the principal investigator and any co-investigators.
 Faculty should avoid completing applications for their student advisees unless they are a co-investigator.
 Give yourself plenty of time to read directions carefully and provide specific, thorough answers.
-You should complete the application as if you are discussing your project with someone who does not know anything about it or your field of study.
+Applications must be completed as if you are discussing your project with someone who does not know anything about it or your field of study.
 Applications with missing information or lack of detail will be returned to the principal investigator for completion before the project will be reviewed by any board members.
-Please contact the IRB office with questions at any stage of the application process.

 Electronically share your IRBNet project package with co-investigators and/or research advisors.
 Each person must have their own IRBNet account in order for the primary investigator to share their project.
-It is the responsibility of co-investigators and research advisors to review completed applications prior to final submission.
-Once co-investigators and research advisors have reviewed and approved the application, they must electronically sign the project on IRBNet.
-Each signee must log in to their own account, and click "Sign this Package" to electronically sign the protocol.
+It is the responsibility of co-investigators and/or research advisors to review completed applications prior to final submission.
+Once co-investigators and/or research advisors have reviewed and approved the application, they must electronically sign the project on IRBNet.
+Each signee must log into their own account and click "Sign this Package" to electronically sign the protocol.

-The primary investigator must also sign the protocol on IRBNet.
-By signing the project, you agree to all terms outlined in section I of the Application for Initial Review.
+The principal investigator must also sign the protocol on IRBNet.
+By signing the project, the principal investigator agrees to all terms outlined in section I of the Application for Initial Review.
 Submitted applications with missing signatures will be returned to the investigator prior to review.

 To submit your application on IRBNet, click "Submit this Package" on your project page.
 The IRB office will receive an email notification that your application has been submitted.
-Initial review of your application will take place within 0-8 days of receipt of your application by the IRB office.
+Initial review of your application will take place within zero (0) to eight (8) days of receipt of your application by the IRB office.
 Missing information, lack of detail, or missing signatures may delay the review process.
 If your project requires full review, it may take up to 19 days for review by the full board if you submit your application the day after a submission deadline.

-Starting January 1, 2016, all investigators (faculty, staff, and students) conducting human subjects research sponsored by the University of St. Thomas must complete a short, online course to become "certified" in human subjects protections through the Collaborative Institutional Training Initiative (CITI) Program.
+All investigators and research team (faculty, staff, and students) who will have contact with research participants or private, identifiable data in connection with a research project sponsored by the University of St. Thomas must complete an online course to become certified in human subjects protections through the Collaborative Institutional Training Initiative (CITI) Program.
+This online program fulfills federal education requirements.
 See CITI Program Education Requirement for details.